peekbank/peekbank-data-import/README.md

 # Peekbank Data Import

-This repo contains the first part of the peekbank pipeline: A collection of `import.R` scripts for various looking-while-listening datasets, allowing them to be preprocessed into the `peekds` format.
+This repo contains the first part of the peekbank pipeline: A collection of `import.R` scripts for various looking-while-listening datasets, allowing them to be preprocessed into the `peekbankr` format.

 ## Repo structure reference